-The Indian Foundation for Influenza (IFI) has introduced an alcohol-free hand disinfectant spray, ‘Clinister’ developed by the scientists of Japan which offers to tackle the avian influenza.
+The Indian Foundation for Influenza (IFI) has introduced an alcohol-free

 The formulation contains sodium citrate – a food additive added to acidic electrolyzed water as the principle ingredient along with other added ingredients like trisodium citrate, dehydratecetyl pyridinium chloride and lactose.